pchiorean/Indentz/README.md

 When a document name ends with a _separator_ (space, dot, underscore, or hyphen) followed by characters matching the number of spreads, each split file will include the corresponding character in its name.
 For example, `Document_ABC.indd` with three spreads becomes `Document_A.indd`, `Document_B.indd`, and `Document_C.indd`.
 If no sequence is detected, you'll be prompted to provide one.

-💡 **Tip:** The index is added to the end of the file name by default, but placing a `#` anywhere in the file name determines where the index will appear instead.
+💡 **Tip:** The index is added to the end of the filename by default, but placing a `#` anywhere in the filename determines where the index will appear instead.

 #### **ShowOrHideOptions**